Qualified Imports

 import qualified Data.Array (map)

-This says that we want to import only the map
+This says that we want to import only the map function from Data.Array and

 that the import is qualified, that is, we can call this function in the current

-module only using its fully qualified name Data.Array.map
+module only using its fully qualified name Data.Array.map.

 It is also common to combine both qualified and unqualified imports of the same module.
 For example, many Haskell programmers find qualified names in type signatures distasteful but are perfectly fine with using qualified names in function definitions.
 So they end up importing types unqualified, and functions qualified.
 For example,